 - Call My Office Phone: Like Call My Mobile Phone, but the confirmation call is sent to a separate line, such as a desk phone.

-- Text Code to My Mobile Phone: A code is sent via SMS text message to the user’s phone, to be entered into the Office 365 login form.
+- Text Code to My Mobile Phone: A code is sent via SMS text message to the user’s phone, to be entered into the Microsoft 365 login form.

 - Notify Me through App: The user can use a Microsoft smartphone app to receive and confirm the notification; the app is available for Windows Phone, iPhone and Android.

-Multi-Factor Authentication for Office 365 using Microsoft Azure Active Directory
+Multi-Factor Authentication for Microsoft 365 using Microsoft Azure Active Directory

 What Is the Best Way to Implement Multi-Factor Authentication?